rikedyp/documentation/language-reference-guide/docs/system-functions/nmove.md

 ## ProgressCallback Option

-The `ProgressCallback` option is described in the [programming reference guide](../../../programming-reference-guide/native-files#progress-callbacks).
-The details specific to `⎕NMOVE` are as follows:
+The **ProgressCallback** variant option is described in the [Dyalog Programming Reference Guide](../../../programming-reference-guide/native-files#progress-callbacks).
+The following is specific to `⎕NMOVE`:

 * The first element of the right argument to the callback function is the character vector `'⎕NMOVE'`.